 Venues: drag king/queen shows Katie’s Bar; queerish cabaret bar The Riding Room.

-Parties and clubs: Queer Theory, The Show Downstairs, Hey QT, Push It.
+Parties and clubs: Queer Theory, Push It.

 Tours: Queer Glasgow walking tour.